Market Whales and Their Recent Bets on APO Options

 Deep-pocketed investors have adopted a bearish approach towards Apollo Global Management (NYSE:APO), and it's something market players shouldn't ignore.
 Our tracking of public options records at Benzinga unveiled this significant move today.
 The identity of these investors remains unknown, but such a substantial move in APO usually suggests something big is about to happen.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $125.0 to $170.0 for Apollo Global Management over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $115.0 to $160.0 for Apollo Global Management during the past quarter.

+In terms of liquidity and interest, the mean open interest for Apollo Global Management options trades today is 1225.0 with a total volume of 5,268.00.

+In the following chart, we are able to follow the development of volume and open interest of call and put options for Apollo Global Management's big money trades within a strike price range of $115.0 to $160.0 over the last 30 days.

 Apollo Global Management 30-Day Option Volume & Interest Snapshot